 Stellar Core Features

-While Stellar is similar in mechanism with Ripple (Read more about XRP), it differs from Ripple in that the design of Stellar, the permissonless blockchain, enables people to trade and use without the access to the bank.
-This may benefit especially people with limited or without access to bank in underdeveloped countries, etc. While Ripple focuses more on transactions between banks and organizations, Stellar’s utility is more open to the general public.
+While Stellar is similar in mechanism to Ripple (Read more about XRP), it differs from Ripple in that the design of Stellar, the permissionless blockchain, enables people to trade and use without access to the bank.
+This may benefit especially people with limited or without access to banks in underdeveloped countries, etc. While Ripple focuses more on transactions between banks and organizations, Stellar’s utility is more open to the general public.

-To facilitate the Web3 development, Stellar provides the following utilities to enhance developer’s experiences.
+To facilitate Web3 development, Stellar provides the following utilities to enhance developers’ experiences.

 Every token on Stellar is exchangeable with any other token on the network, and the Stellar protocol itself connects buyers and sellers.
 Users can submit their bids or asks to the public network via a single, simple operation, and every few seconds compatible trades will automatically resolve.
 No middleman arranges settlement and no entity acts as an intermediate custodian.
 In short, there is a decentralized exchange (a.k.a. a DEX) built into Stellar’s ledger system.
 The base Stellar protocol not only tracks balances (as Bitcoin or Ethereum do) but also tracks and settles trades between balances in a decentralized, ownerless way.